ilanschnell/bitarray/README.rst

 ``sc_encode(bitarray, /)`` -> bytes
-   Compress a sparse bitarray and return its binary representation.
+   Compress a bitarray using sparse encoding and return its binary representation.
 This representation is useful for efficiently storing sparse bitarrays.
 Use ``sc_decode()`` for decompressing (decoding).

    See also: `Compression of sparse bitarrays <https://github.com/ilanschnell/bitarray/blob/master/doc/sparse_compression.rst>`__